 Our curriculum is broken down into five parts: lectures, readings and media, discussions, hands-on skills training, and naturalist studies.
 Through these five elements we will explore contemporary ideas in the humanities—anthropology, prehistory, archaeology, mythology, and history—and how they relate to, and create, the narrative of rewilding.
 There are basic assumptions about humans and the natural world that our culture has made people believe are supported by fact.
 One of the greatest parts of this program is looking through data and bias, pulling apart fact from fiction, and landing somewhere in the middle.
 From dispelling what we have come to believe about the nature of humans and our history, to dismantling the most deeply held notions about life and meaning, we will cover it all.

-Lectures focus on specific ideas and skills for the auditorily inclined, bringing together and summing up parts of the reading as well as introducing new ideas and concepts.
+Lectures focus on specific ideas and skills of the mind for the auditorily inclined, bringing together and summing up parts of the reading as well as introducing new ideas and concepts.

 Readings and Media

 Each week students will be given essays, articles, studies, interviews, and more to inspire thought and discussion.

 Group discussions allow us to share our thoughts, ideas, and questions and help us connect with one another to build a deeper group cohesion.

 Through hands-on skills at our campouts, you will begin to internalize many of the concepts and increase your ability to connect with the natural world on a physical level.
 You will work on things like basic knife carving skills, fire by friction, stone tools, bone tools, basket weaving, and more.

 Through study of naturalist skills, you will learn to identify plants and understand how to better relate to them as a human animal through cooking and eating them and through making them into useful crafts.
 Using sensory exploration in combination with this knowledge leads to a deeper sense of place and connection.

 This curriculum is woven through two forms, the “classroom” and the “campouts.”